phytec/imx-sm-phytec/sm/doc/rn_cl.md

 SM-75: Do not start ANA TMPSNS if started by ELE {#RN_DETAIL_SM_75}
 ----------

-Modified code to not start ANA TMPSNS if ELE starts.
+Modified code to not start the ANA TMPSNS if ELE starts it.
 This is based mostly on silicon version.

 SM-178: Add V2X command to debug monitor {#RN_DETAIL_SM_178}
 ----------